hayakawasho/kuboniku/wp/wp-content/plugins/siteguard/readme.txt

 * It only supports Apache 1.3, 2.x for Web servers.
 * To use the CAPTCHA function, the expansion library “mbstring” and “gd” should be installed on php.
 * To use the management page filter function and login page change function, “mod_rewrite” should be loaded on Apache.
-* To use the WAF Tuning Support, WAF ( SiteGuard Lite ) should be installed on Apache.
+* To use the WAF Tuning Support, WAF ( SiteGuard Server Edition ) should be installed on Apache.

 There are the following functions.